 If that didn’t make much sense, here’s an example:

-Let’s say we receive a ticket registration request from our customer, and we append to it a random number.
+Let’s say we receive a ticket registration request from our consumer, and we append to it a random number.
 Now, when we call our upstream service, we can pass the request data together with the nonce.
 This request is partially processed but then fails and returns an HTTP 500 - Internal Server Error.
 We retry this request with another upstream service host and again supply the request data and the exact same nonce.
-The upstream host is now able to use this nonce and other identifying information in the request (e.g. customer id, amount, ticket type, etc.) to determine that both requests originate from the same user request and therefore should be treated as one.
+The upstream host is now able to use this nonce and other identifying information in the request (e.g. consumer id, amount, ticket type, etc.) to determine that both requests originate from the same user request and therefore should be treated as one.
 In our case, this might mean we return the tickets reserved by the first partially processed request and complete the processing.

 For more information on cryptographic nonces, start here.

 In our previous example, when we failed, we immediately tried again and because the load balancer gave us a different host, the second request succeeded.
 However, this is not actually how it works.
 The actual implementation includes a delay/wait in-between request like this:

 This amount of wait time between requests is called the backoff.

 Consider what happens when all hosts of the upstream service are down.
 Remember, the upstream service could be just one host (like a database).
 If we were to retry immediately, we would have a high chance to fail again and again and again, until we exceeded our maximum number of attempts.

 Viewed simply, the backoff is a process that changes the wait time between attempts based on the number of previous failures.

 Going back to our example, let’s assume that our backoff delay is 100 milliseconds.

 |1||1 x 100ms = 100ms|